secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

 **6.1.
 Invoicing for sales operations team assisted product sale**

 Sales operations team updates the opportunity and creates a quote in Salesforce.
 The quote created is submitted for approval.
 The opportunity is first approved by the Deal Desk team and then by the Billing Team.
-Once the Billing team approves the opportunity, the opportunity is sent to Zuora by the Billing team.
+Once the Billing team approves the opportunity as per [Approving opportunity checklist](https://gitlab.com/gitlab-com/Finance-Division/finance/-/wikis/Approving%20opportunities%20checklist), the opportunity is sent to Zuora by the Billing team.

 - **Approving the opportunity and quote in Salesforce by Billing Team**